Mahasthangarh: Etymology

 Mahasthan means a place that has excellent sanctity and garh means fort.
-Mahasthan was first mentioned in a Sanskrit text of the 13th century entitled Vallalcharita.
+Mahasthan was first mentioned in a 13th century Sanskrit text entitled Vallalcharita.
 It is also mentioned in an anonymous text Karatoya mahatmya, circumstantially placed in 12th–13th century.
 The same text also mentions two more names to mean the same place – Pundrakshetra, land of the Pundras, and Pundranagara, city of the Pundras.
-In 1685, an administrative decree mentioned the place as Mastangarh, a mixture of Sanskrit and Persian meaning fortified place of an auspicious personage.
+In 1685, an administrative decree mentioned the place as Mastangarh, a mixture of Sanskrit and Persian, meaning fortified place of an auspicious personage.
 Subsequent discoveries have confirmed that the earlier name was Pundranagara or Paundravardhanapura, and that the present name of Mahasthangarh is of later origin.

 Geography

 Mahasthangarh (Pundranagar), the ancient capital of Pundravardhana is located 11 km north of Bogra on the Bogra-Rangpur highway, with a feeder road (running along the eastern side of the ramparts of the citadel for 1.5 km) leading to Jahajghata and site museum.
 Buses are available for Bogra from Dhaka and take 41/2 hours for the journey via Bangabandhu Jamuna Bridge across the Jamuna River.
-Buses are available from Bogra to Mahasthangarh.
-Rickshaws are available for local movement.
-Hired transport is available at Dhaka/ Bogra.
 Accommodation is available at Bogra.
-When travelling in a hired car, one can return to Dhaka the same day, unless somebody has a plan to visit Somapura Mahavihara at Paharpur in the district of Naogaon and other places, or engage in a detailed study.

-It is believed that the location for the city in the area was decided upon because it is one of the highest areas in Bangladesh.
+It is believed that the city in the area was decided upon because it is one of the highest areas in Bangladesh.
 The land in the region is almost 36 m above sea level, whereas Dhaka, the capital of Bangladesh, is around 6 m above sea level.
 Another reason for choosing this place was the position and size of the Karatoya, which as recently as in the 13th century was three times wider than Ganges.

 Mahasthangarh stands on the red soil of the Barind Tract which is slightly elevated within the largely alluvium area.
 The elevation of 15 to 25 metres above the surrounding areas makes it a relatively flood free physiographic unit.